 The township has a bakery, a huge IGA, a butcher’s shop and a groovy new cafe next to the information office.
 We guzzle down flat whites and mango smoothies.
 They are rare delicacies after our days in the Tanami Desert.

 At Halls Creek two worlds collide.
 It’s a busy town.
 Grey nomads are everywhere.
 In their uniform of shorts, tshirts and caps, they fill up on diesel, water and free sugar, lifted from the local cafe.
-There’s a large local population of indigenous folk too.
-Groups of aborigines sit under shady trees as they have for thousands of years.
-They watch the campers and caravans drive by with as little interest as they must once have watched birds fly from tree to tree.
-I wonder what they think of the incessant busyness of the white man.
+There’s a large local population of indigenous folk.
+Groups sit under shady trees, at home as they have been for thousands of years.

-Europeans first arrived here in the nineteenth century when Halls Creek was the centre of a gold rush.
+In the nineteenth century Halls Creek was the centre of a gold rush.
 There’s still gold in these parts if you know where to look.
 At the caravan park we meet a couple of treasure seekers – modern day prospectors, looking for gold.
-Ronnie is a wiry leathery skinned Croat with dyed jet black hair.
+Ronnie is a wiry leather-skinned Croat with dyed jet black hair.
 He speaks of gold with a passion and in an almost indecipherable accent.
 He describes diving into rivers to chase an old seam and hunt underwater for the hidden gleam of yellow metal.
 At Halls Creek he’s using a gold detector and a shovel.
 He literally dreams of gold and has had some success.
 He found 1 kilo last year.
 Enough to pay for the occasional trip back to the old country.
 His wife smiles indulgently.
 It takes all sorts.